 The specific treatment for Lyme disease depends on how long you have had the disease, when it is diagnosed, and whether there are any complications.
-In all stages, medications are used to kill the Lyme bacteria in the body.
-This will eliminate the disease or reduce the symptoms and complications.
+In all stages, medications are used.
+Medications will eliminate the disease or reduce the symptoms and complications.

 Treatment involves the following: